VISITING SCHOLAR SERIES

 Amir Husak will speak about the Kreuzberg “Durchmischung” Misnomer: The Crisis and the Right to the City, a multimodal inquiry into community activism and the use of public space by migrants in Berlin, Germany.
 More specifically, the project examines the present housing crisis in the neighborhoods of Kreuzberg and Neukölln.
 As localities that recently turned into a hotbed of controversial investment strategies in the public housing market, both Kreuzberg and Neukölln are experiencing a steady rise in property prices.
 Although a great number of residents affected by these upheavals are foreign-born, the present disputes go beyond the question of migration and/or notions of cultural diversity in Germany; the situation raises grave concerns regarding urban policy, merits of citizenship and the right to the city.

-“Hank” Kelley is a city planner based in Detroit.
-She works in the Community and Economic Development Department in Ferndale, Michigan, and previously worked at the Detroit Department of Transportation and Michigan Suburbs Alliance.
-She is a Master of Urban Planning candidate at the University of Michigan, Ann Arbor.
-Her planning interests include socially just revitalization, public transportation systems, zoning/regulatory reform, free/libre/open source initiatives and community led research.
+Hank Kelley is a city planner living in Detroit.
+They work in the Community and Economic Development Department in Ferndale, Michigan, and previously worked at the Detroit Department of Transportation and Michigan Suburbs Alliance.
+They earned a Master of Urban Planning at the University of Michigan, Ann Arbor.
+Their planning interests include socially just revitalization, public transportation systems, zoning/regulatory reform, free/libre/open source initiatives and community led research.